-A CRT display will typically be good for three years use before the tube starts to fade and calibration becomes difficult.
-Using a screen saver will help prolong the life of a CRT.
+A CRT display will typically provide three years of good use before the tube starts to fade and calibration becomes difficult, although using a screen saver will help prolong the life of a CRT.
 A CRT monitor display will usually have hardware controls that allow you to configure the alignment of the image.
 It is suggested that you carefully configure the alignment so that you don't have the display image filling the entire area of the CRT screen.
-Use the hardware controls to reduce the width and height slightly so that you have say, a quarter inch unused border around the display viewing area.
+Use the hardware controls to reduce the width and height slightly so that you have, say, a quarter inch unused border around the display viewing area.